mcgill-neurotech/2024/software/data_collection_platform/README.md

 ## Dependencies:

 Prerequisites:
+- Clone 2024 folder to vscode or IDE of choice
 - Conda installed on your system (https://docs.anaconda.com/free/miniconda/)
+- Pandas installed (within conda) 'pip install pandas'
 - The OpenBCI Gui installed (https://openbci.com/downloads)

 If on linux, do `conda env create -f environment.yml`, which will create a conda environment called `neurotech` with all the necessary dependencies installed.
 TODO-create working environment.yml files for mac and windows